42 Inventions From Apollo Program

 Throughout long space missions where every ounce of an inch of space and weight aboard a shuttle must be used as maximized, freeze-dried foods have become a staple.

-And freeze-dried foods are amazingly light, and they maintain their nutritional value.
+Freeze-dried foods are amazingly light and maintain their nutritional value.

 Once reconstituted, they are more accessible and pleasant to eat than the former meal sources packed into squeeze tubes.